zgunter/OOP-in-C-/README.md

 Weekly assignments using OOP principles in C++

 7 assignments in the OOP C++ course taught at UoM Physics School.
 Collectively, the assignments shows how coding can be used to the solve physics problems.
-C++ features demonstrated :arrays, vecotrs, loops, iterations, I/O stream, pointers, classes: virtual, base, derived, constructors, destructors, inheritance, polymorphism.
+C++ features demonstrated :arrays, vecotrs, loops, iterations, I/O stream, pointers OOP features: classes, virtual and dervived bases, constructors, destructors, inheritance, polymorphism.
 Advanced features: templates, headers and source file, namespaces, lambda functions, exception handling and smart pointers.

 Assingments includes: